 While horseradish is technically safe for dogs to eat, the spiciness can upset their digestive system and should be avoided.

 Wasabi, which is made from horseradish, is technically dog safe, but should be avoided due to the spicy nature of the food, which can upset your dog’s stomach.
+More about wasabi for dogs here!

 A daikon radish, also known as a white or winter radish, is safe for dogs to consume.